RSantiagoJ/csci-coursework/README.md

 # csci-coursework
-A collection of  coursework from courses in Java and Data Structures.
+A collection of  undergraduate computer science coursework.